-You can find out why a helicopter is flying over your house by contacting the local police or fire department to see if they are aware of any operations going on in the area that might explain the activity.
+You can find out why a helicopter is flying over your house by contacting the local police or fire department to see if they know of any operations happening in the area that might explain the activity.

 Why Do Helicopters Circle Before Landing?

 Helicopters circle before landing for many reasons.
 One of them is to check the wind.
 Another is to make sure there is adequate space for the helicopter to land.
-Another still is that buildings, trees, etc. can block their view, and circling to get the best view is more They may also be signaling to people below to make space, and communicate their intentions with other airborne vehicles using lights.
+Another still is that buildings, trees, etc., can block their view, and circling to get the best view is more.
+They may also signal to people below to make space and communicate their intentions with other airborne vehicles using lights.

 What Do I Do When a Helicopter is Circling?

-If you know there is a place with helicopter monitoring nearby (such as a public event, a nature preserve, or the ocean), or a military base near where you live, you can probably carry on with your outdoor activities.
-If you recognize the helicopter as being tied to the media, go inside unless you wish to be on television.
+Suppose you know a place with helicopter monitoring nearby (such as a public event, a nature preserve, or the ocean) or a military base near you.
+In that case, you can probably carry on with your outdoor activities.
+If you recognize the helicopter as tied to the media, go inside unless you wish to be on television.
 The best thing you can do when a police helicopter is circling is to go inside.
 Whatever the police are doing, you shouldn’t interfere.

 What Does a Green Light Mean on a Police Helicopter?

-The green and red lights on a helicopter tell the people below where and how the helicopter is landing, as well as alert other aircraft to their presence.
+The green and red lights on a helicopter tell the people below where and how the helicopter is landing and alert other aircraft to their presence.
 If you see a green light, the vehicle is moving from left to right; if you see a red light, it is going from right to left.
-These signals are largely designed to avoid collisions with other aircraft, but can also be seen from the ground.
+These signals are largely designed to avoid collisions with other aircraft but can also be seen from the ground.

 Why Do Police Helicopters Circle At Night?

 If you see a police helicopter circling at night, they are probably on a mission.
 There may be a criminal on the loose.
 The police may also be searching for a missing person.
-Although some police helicopters might be training at night, there is a higher probability that something has gone wrong.
+Although some police helicopters might be training at night, there is a higher probability of something going wrong.

-If you see a helicopter and wonder, “why is there a helicopter circling my area right now?”, your best move is probably to go indoors – especially if you can identify it as a police helicopter.
+If you see a helicopter circling over your area, your best move is to go indoors – especially if you can identify it as a police helicopter.